KIT-IAI/SDM_Plugin_General/README.md

 ### Document Feature

-* Provide access to the IfcDB population of the active document
+* Provide full access to the internal IfcDB population of the active document

 ### LiveLog Feature